Chinmyee-22/Chinmyee-22/README.md

 ---

 ### 🌟 Fun Fact
-When I’m not analyzing data, I enjoy exploring new cultures, organizing events, watching soccer games, and reading novels! 📚⚽🌍
+When I’m not analyzing data, I enjoy exploring new cultures, organizing events, graphic designing, and reading novels! 📚⚽🌍

 ---